 4. The division of chores

-Most couples seldom fight before getting married, but the resentment starts to build up once you start dividing the chores.
+Most couples seldom fight before getting married, but the resentment starts to build up once you start dividing the duties.
 “My wife decided to take a break from work after marriage, and since we’d moved to the suburbs, I assumed that she’d take care of some of the domestic chores like stocking up on fruits and veggies, supervising the cook, sorting the laundry, and I’d do all I could over the weekends.
 But to my surprise, she launched into a tirade on gender equality out of nowhere and began to call me an MCP.
 One year into the marriage, we agreed to part ways mutually.
 Marriage isn’t a transaction,” regrets a disheartened Rishikesh, an HR executive.
 So the chore question is something you must ask each other before getting married.

 5. Discuss about responsibility of parents